dreeman/seekator/README.md

 - VueJS 2
 - Websockets (Pusher)
 - Docker
-- youtube-dl with Python in Docker container
+- youtube-dl (with Python) and FFMPEG in Docker container